|

 How do you convert becquerel to becquerel?

-To convert becquerel to becquerel, multiply the number of becquerel by 1, since one becquerel equals 1 becquerel.
+To convert becquerel to becquerel, multiply the number of becquerel by 1 as one becquerel equals 1 becquerel.

 How many becquerel are in one becquerel?